hanksnowdon/hanksnowdon.github.io/_posts/2020-04-18-datacleaning.md

 ### Mutating keys

-To join the two tables, we'll need a key that brings the variables together, in this case the players' names.
+To join the two tables, I'll need a key that brings the variables together, in this case the players' names.
 However, the names clearly aren't formatted the same way — in combined_course_data the player_names are formatted as "Last, First".
-We will mutate the player_name column to make them "First Last".
+I will mutate the player_name column to make them "First Last".

 ```r
 combined_course_data <- combined_course_data %>% separate(player_name, into = c("last", "first"), sep = ",\\s")